 On this website you will find information on Pascal for small machines, like Wirth compilers, the UCSD Pascal system, many scanned books and other files on UCSD Pascal, Pascal on MSX and CP/M, Delphi programming on PC, Freepascal and lazarus on Windows and Raspberry Pi, Oberon systems.

 Timeline of my exposure to the Wirth language and OS and systems family, 5 years as student, 10 years as software engineer, hobby, 40 years as the way of programming!

 - 1970- Pascal compilers, the P2-P4 compilers, Pascal-S, student VU Pascal (the forerunnner of the Amsterdam Compiler Kit), Andrew Tanenbaum, Professor R.P van de Riet.

-- 1980 – UCSD P-System, Turbo Pascal, Pascal-M, 10 years VAX/VMS Pascal programmer, teacher Teleac cursus Pascal, Exin/Novi T5 Pascal
+- 1980 – UCSD P-System, Turbo Pascal, Pascal-M, 10 years VAX/VMS Pascal programmer, teacher of the Teleac support course Pascal, teacher and examinator Exin/Novi T5 Pascal

 Enjoy, Hans Otten